Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 ### A friend tells you he is being charged $100 a month to host his WordPress website, and you tell him you can move it to AWS for him and he will only pay a fraction of that, which makes him very happy.
 He then tells you he is being charged $50 a month for the domain, which is registered with the same people that set it up, and he asks if it's possible to move that to AWS as well.
 You tell him you aren't sure, but will look into it.
 Which of the following statements is true in regards to transferring domain names to AWS?

-- [ ] You can't transfer existing domains to AW.
+- [ ] You can't transfer existing domains to AWS.
 - [x] You can transfer existing domains into Amazon Route 53's management.
 - [ ] You can transfer existing domains via AWS Direct Connect.
 - [ ] You can transfer existing domains via AWS Import/Export.